All Products

 • Atomic Metric

-An atomic metric is an indivisible business measure associated with a specific business event or action, possessing a clear business significance.
-It is represented as Atomic metric = Business activity (action) + Measure, such as the amount of a payment (event) transaction (measure).
-In this tutorial, payment_amount is an example of a measure that, when aggregated, forms the atomic metric Sum(payment_amount).
+An atomic metric is an indivisible measure tied to a specific business event or action, with clear business significance.
+It is defined as Atomic metric = Business activity (action) + Measure.
+For example, the amount of a payment transaction is a measure.
+In this tutorial, payment_amount is aggregated into the atomic metric Sum(payment_amount).

 • Business Filter

-A business filter defines the scope of business for statistical purposes.
-To ensure uniformity, standardization, and normative construction of all statistical metrics, a business filter is uniquely associated with a segment of the business and tied to a source logical table.
-The calculation logic is based on the fields within the source logical table model.
-In this tutorial, product_category='West Lake Longjing' serves as a business filter.
+A business filter narrows the business scope for statistical purposes.
+Each filter is uniquely associated with a business segment and tied to a source logical table, with calculation logic based on fields in that table.
+In this tutorial, product_category='West Lake Longjing' is a business filter.

 • Derived Metric

-A derived metric extends the business statistical scope of an atomic metric and is defined as Derived metric = Atomic metric + Business filter + Statistical period + Business object (statistic granularity).
-In this tutorial, the derived metric is represented by Last 1 day_Total order amount_West Lake Longjing.
+A derived metric extends an atomic metric by adding business scope.
+It is defined as Derived metric = Atomic metric + Business filter + Statistical period + Business object (statistic granularity).
+In this tutorial, the derived metric is Last 1 day_Total order amount_West Lake Longjing.